HelpYourNGO

 Goal: ₹2,500,000

-Protect the Sundarbans- Contribute 7.5 lakhs to Plant 1,600 Mangroves
+Protect the Sundarbans- Plant 1,600 Mangroves

 In Pathar Pratima Block, South 24 Parganas, West Bengal, every cyclone leaves families more exposed.
 Embankments weaken.
 Saline water destroys farmland.
 Livelihoods collapse.
 The Sundarbans — one of the world’s most important mangrove ecosystems — is losing its natural shield.
 Mangroves are that shield.
 They reduce coastal erosion.
 Absorb carbon.
 Protect against tidal surges.
 Create breeding grounds for fish and crabs.
 When they disappear, communities pay the price.
 With your support, Kankura Masat Social Welfare Society (KMSWS) will: • Plant 1,600 high-survival mangrove saplings • Strengthen vulnerable embankment areas • Geo-tag and monitor plantation sites • Mobilize Village Level Plantation Teams • Engage 100 school students as eco-ambassadors This is not symbolic plantation.
 It is targeted climate resilience for the Sundarbans.
 When you fund mangrove restoration in the Sundarbans, you protect homes, livelihoods, and biodiversity.
 Plant protection.
 Build resilience.
 Donate today.